FHU/2023-os-memes/_posts/2023-02-23-BlakeGriswell-address-space-meme.md

 ---
-title:
+title:  unahppy cpu
-author:
+author: shelly
-image:
+image: cpu_exception.jpg
-chapter:
+chapter: 15
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+In user mode you are unable to change the base and bounds registers unless you are in kernal mode.
+The CPU will raise an exception and most likey terminate the process.